Saturday, January 21, 2012

 Etheridge with her unique style...

-1997: Jesse Levine, songwriter who penned "Tie a Yellow Ribbon on the Ol' Oak Tree" and "Knock Three Times" for Dawn, died of kidney failure at age 58.
+1997: Jesse Levine, songwriter who penned "Tie A Yellow Ribbon Round The Ol' Oak Tree" and "Knock Three Times" for Dawn, and was a renowned violinist and conductor, died of kidney failure after a long fight with pancreatic cancer in New Haven, Connecticut at age 68.

-1997: Colonel Tom Parker, manager of Elvis Presley, died in Las Vegas at the age of 87.
+1997: Colonel Tom Parker, manager of Elvis Presley, died of a stroke in Las Vegas at the age of 87.

 1998: James Brown was released from the hospital where he had received treatment for his addiction to painkillers.